l227861/PasswordGenerator/README.md

 ## A modern looking, strong password generator that offers multiple parameters to users in order to generate a strong password to help them keep their accounts safe.

 <img src = "/images/Screenshot.png">
+//In the main branch, I'm making minor changes.